VexiDev/Puppeteer/README.md

 <!-- Description -->

 > [!Note]
-> Puppeteer is a learning project for exploring concurrency in java!
+> Puppeteer is an exploration with concurrency and thread management in java!
-> <br>It is not advised to use this in a production environment

 <span style="color: #00C2FF;">`TL;DR`</span> A process manager for queued execution of repeating asynchronous tasks